 Tickets visibility feature is available within Enterprise package

 How it Works

 Visibility is restricted by groups.
-Administrator might create groups by functional responsibilities (sales, support, development, marketing), by regions (e.g. the group can provide support only customers in a certain region or country), by users companies etc.
+The administrator might create groups by functional responsibilities (sales, support, development, marketing), by regions (e.g. the group can provide support only customers in a certain region or country), by users companies, etc.

-To create new group, go to Administration » Roles & Groups » Groups, click New Group and add required agents to the group by checking the box next.
-Support agent can be the member of only one group.
+To create a new group, go to Administration » Roles & Groups » Groups, click New Group and add required agents to the group by checking the box next.
+The support agent can be a member of only one group.

-You also need to select between five different levels of visibility:
+You also need to select between four different levels of visibility:

 - No Access - restrict access to help desk part of the system for the group;

 - Where Responsible - agents can only view tickets directly assigned to them;